TULiberalArts/Philosophy/pages/graduate.md

 [Learn More about the MA in Philosophy](http://bulletin.temple.edu/graduate/scd/cla/philosophy-ma/)

 ### MA or PhD in Philosophy/MA in Urban Bioethics Dual Degree Programs
 The dual degree programs provide MA or PhD philosophy students with specialized training in the ethics, values, and politics of health in our increasingly multi-dimensionally diverse society.
 The programs also provide urban bioethics students with a more in-depth understanding of the philosophical underpinnings in contemporary bioethics.
 Blending the missions and values of philosophy and urban bioethics, the dual degree programs prepare future leaders in academia, public spheres and healthcare.
-It is recommended that dual degree students take both Ethics in Medicine (Philosophy 5249) and Philosophy of Medicine (Philosophy 5218).

 [Learn More about the Dual Degree Programs](http://www.cla.temple.edu/philosophy/announcing-new-ma-in-philosophymasters-in-urban-bioethics-dual-degree-program/)